tevaughan/linear-regression/README.md

 # Linear Regression and the Best-Fit Curve

-Linear regression can be used to find the best-fit curve to a set of points in the plane.
+Linear regression can be used to find the best-fit curve through a set of points in the plane.

 The present project aims to produce a PDF document, a C++ library, and a command-line tool (whose source is C++).